tnebooks/12th-physics/content.en/electrostatics/_index.md

 ### Energy stored in the capacitor

 Capacitor not only stores the charge but also it stores energy.
-When a battery is connected to the capacitor, electrons of total charge –_Q_ are transferred from one plate to the other plate.
+When a battery is connected to the capacitor, electrons of total charge –q _ are transferred from one plate to the other plate.
 To transfer the charge, work is done by the battery.
 This work done is stored as electrostatic potential energy in the capacitor.

 To transfer an infinitesimal charge _dQ_ for a potential difference _V_, the work done is given by